nasa/astrobee/scripts/docker/readme.md

 Or you can open the `$ASTROBEE_WS/src` folder through the VSCode graphical interface, and you should then see a popup dialog from the Dev Containers plugin.
 Click the "Reopen in Container" button.

-Either way, the Dev Containers plugin will download a pre-built Astrobee Robot Software Docker image from our official repository, start it running, and provide you with a development environment running inside the container.
+Either way, the Dev Containers plugin will download a pre-built ARS Docker image from our official repository, start it running, and provide you with a development environment running inside the container.

 You can manage your Dev Containers configuration using the files in the `.devcontainer` folder at the top level.
 For example, you can select a different Docker image to install from [the list on GitHub](https://github.com/nasa/astrobee/pkgs/container/astrobee) using the `FROM` command in the `Dockerfile`.